-- The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) is a unique law enforcement agency that protects our communities from violent criminal organizations, the illegal use and trafficking of firearms, the illegal use and storage of explosives, acts of arson and bombings, acts of terrorism, and the illegal diversion of alcohol and tobacco products. - The Federal Bureau of Prisons (BOP) protects society by confining offenders in the controlled environments of prisons and community-based facilities that are safe, humane, cost-efficient, and appropriately secure, and that provide work and other self-improvement opportunities to assist offenders in becoming law-abiding citizens. - The Drug Enforcement Administration (DEA) enforces the controlled substances laws and regulations of the U.S. and brings to the criminal and civil justice system those organizations and principal members of organizations involved in the growth, manufacture, or distribution of controlled substances appearing in or destined for illicit traffic in the US; and recommends and supports non-enforcement programs aimed at reducing the availability of illicit controlled substances on domestic and international markets. - The Federal Bureau of Investigation (FBI) protects and defends the United States against terrorist and foreign intelligence threats; upholds and enforces the criminal laws of the U.S.; and provides leadership and criminal justice services to federal, state, municipal, and international agencies and partners. - The Federal Prison Industries (FPI) employs and provides job skills training to the greatest practicable number of inmates confined within the Federal Bureau of Prisons; contributes to the safety and security of our Nation's federal correctional facilities by keeping inmates constructively occupied; provides market-quality products and services to government agencies; operates in a self-sustaining manner; and minimizes FPI's impact on private business and labor. - The Justice Management Division (JMD) provides advice to senior management officials relating to basic Department policy for budget and financial management, personnel management and training, procurement, equal employment opportunity, information processing, telecommunications, security, and all matters pertaining to organization, management, and administration.
-Procurement Services Staff (PSS) is an office within the JMD that primarily supports the Department's litigating components, but will also assist other DOJ components as needed. - The Office of Justice Programs (OJP) increases public safety and improves the fair administration of Justice across America through innovative leadership and grant programs. - The Office of the Inspector General (OIG) reviews and investigates the programs and personnel of the Federal Bureau of Investigation, the Drug Enforcement Administration, the Federal Bureau of Prisons, the U.S. Marshals Service, the Bureau of Alcohol, Tobacco, Firearms and Explosives, the U.S. Attorneys, and all other organizations in the Department. - The United States Marshals Service (USMS) protects the judiciary, witnesses, and court officers; detains and transports prisoners; apprehends fugitives; and manages the asset forfeiture program.
+- The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) is a unique law enforcement agency that protects our communities from violent criminal organizations, the illegal use and trafficking of firearms, the illegal use and storage of explosives, acts of arson and bombings, acts of terrorism, and the illegal diversion of alcohol and tobacco products. - The Federal Bureau of Prisons (BOP) protects society by confining offenders in the controlled environments of prisons and community-based facilities that are safe, humane, cost-efficient, and appropriately secure, and that provide work and other self-improvement opportunities to assist offenders in becoming law-abiding citizens. - The Drug Enforcement Administration (DEA) enforces the controlled substances laws and regulations of the U.S. and brings to the criminal and civil justice system those organizations and principal members of organizations involved in the growth, manufacture, or distribution of controlled substances appearing in or destined for illicit traffic in the US; and recommends and supports non-enforcement programs aimed at reducing the availability of illicit controlled substances on domestic and international markets. - The Federal Bureau of Investigation (FBI) protects and defends the United States against terrorist and foreign intelligence threats; upholds and enforces the criminal laws of the U.S.; and provides leadership and criminal justice services to federal, state, municipal, and international agencies and partners. - The Federal Prison Industries (FPI) employs and provides job skills training to the greatest practicable number of inmates confined within the Federal Bureau of Prisons; contributes to the safety and security of our Nation's federal correctional facilities by keeping inmates constructively occupied; provides market-quality products and services to government agencies; operates in a self-sustaining manner; and minimizes FPI's impact on private business and labor. - The Justice Management Division (JMD) provides advice to senior management officials and direct services to DOJ's litigation components and components that support the Attorney General regarding Departmental policy, budget and financial management, human resources management and training, procurement, equal employment opportunity, information policy and records, information technology, security, and all matters pertaining to organization, management, and administration.
+Procurement Services Staff (PSS) is an office within the JMD that primarily supports the Department's litigating components but will also assist other DOJ components as needed. - The Office of Justice Programs (OJP) increases public safety and improves the fair administration of Justice across America through innovative leadership and grant programs. - The Office of the Inspector General (OIG) reviews and investigates the programs and personnel of the Federal Bureau of Investigation, the Drug Enforcement Administration, the Federal Bureau of Prisons, the U.S. Marshals Service, the Bureau of Alcohol, Tobacco, Firearms and Explosives, the U.S. Attorneys, and all other organizations in the Department. - The United States Marshals Service (USMS) protects the judiciary, witnesses, and court officers; detains and transports prisoners; apprehends fugitives; and manages the asset forfeiture program.